tytydraco/yessleep/out/I_thought_I_accidentally_killed_my_wife_In_reality_she_may_have_never_been_alive_in_the_first_place_Update_2.md

 I drew that mercury-adjacent symbol more times than I ever have before tonight.
 On notebook paper, on furniture, on my own skin.
 Typically, it surfaces from my subconscious four times a year.
 Today alone I’ve drawn it more than five times my annual quota.
 I stopped counting after thirty.
 If I’m not watching my extremities like a hawk, it just starts up again.
 My tight, involuntary grip on the writing utensils has cramped the muscles in my right hand to hell and back, as well as peeled a layer of skin off my palm.
 Whiskey, thankfully, seems to be calming the compulsion.

-I’m praying for a deep, dreamless sleep.
+I’m praying for a deep, dreamless rest.
 An elusive sanctuary where I can hide from this symbol…this envoy bringing some unknown message from a place in-between the waking world and sleep.
 Through unexplainable extrasensory insight, however, I’m getting the impression that will not be the case.

 \---------------------